Renormalization: Infrared divergences

-so we can cure IR divergences by turning them into UV divergences.
+so IR divergences can be converted into UV divergences.

-A loop divergence
+Example calculation

 Figure 2.
 A diagram contributing to electron–electron scattering in QED.
 The loop has an ultraviolet divergence.

 The diagram in Figure 2 shows one of the several one-loop contributions to electron–electron scattering in QED.
 The electron on the left side of the diagram, represented by the solid line, starts out with 4-momentum p^{μ} and ends up with 4-momentum r^{μ}.
-It emits a virtual photon carrying r^{μ} − p^{μ} to transfer energy and momentum to the other electron.
-But in this diagram, before that happens, it emits another virtual photon carrying 4-momentum q^{μ}, and it reabsorbs this one after emitting the other virtual photon.
+It emits a virtual photon carrying r^{μ} − p^{μ} to transfer energy and momentum to the other electron (the black curved line).
+But in this diagram, before that happens, it emits another virtual photon carrying 4-momentum q^{μ}, which is reabsorbed after emitting the first virtual photon.
 Energy and momentum conservation do not determine the 4-momentum q^{μ} uniquely, so all possibilities contribute equally and we must integrate.